Gratheon/mysql/README.md

 ## @gratheon/mysql

-A simple mysql container config to develop locally
+A simple mysql container config to develop locally.
+To run, use [just](https://github.com/casey/just) runner:

 ```
-make start
+just start
 ```

 Note: You cannot use Sequel Pro (even nightly builds) to connect.